njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 # sparkjava-context
-Sparkjava context is library for sparkjava web framework which allows creating endpoints with annotations instead of invoking sparkjava static methods.
+Sparkjava-context is library for [sparkjava](http://sparkjava.com/) web framework which allows creating endpoints with annotations instead of invoking sparkjava static methods.
 It makes it easier to obtain path parameters, query parameters and other information from _Request_ object, as well as handling exceptions and protecting access to methods based on roles.